yangdanny97/yangdanny97.github.io/_posts/2024-12-20-adopt-your-spot.md

 # Spreading Awareness

-After participating for a while, I decided to share this program to some neighborhood-focused online communities to see if I can get more people involved.
+In mid-November, I decided to share this program to some neighborhood-focused online communities to see if I could get more people involved.

-The map looked noticeably more dense a couple weeks after I made the posts, so I became curious to see how many people actually signed up from my posts.
+I noticed that the map looked noticeably more dense a week and a half after I made the posts, so I became curious to see how many people actually signed up from my posts.

 <p align="center">
   <img height="500" src="https://yangdanny97.github.io/misc/adopt_your_spot/before_after.png">